SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Downstream Adaptation

 \subsection{Video dubbing}

-We cast dubbing as masked video inpainting on face crops within a VACE-style unified interface: task inputs (reference frames and a spatiotemporal mouth mask) are organized as a Video Condition Unit and processed by a Diffusion-Transformer backbone with Concept Decoupling and Context Adapters, following VACE.
-Concretely, we instantiate the pipeline on WanVACE and keep its architecture, losses, and training schedule unchanged.
-WanVACE natively accepts multiple reference images (1–3 in the public release), exposed as a comma-separated list, which we leverage for identity control.
+We cast dubbing as masked video inpainting on face crops within a VACE-style unified interface: task inputs (reference frames and a spatiotemporal mouth mask) are packed into a Video Condition Unit and processed by a Diffusion-Transformer backbone with Concept Decoupling and Context Adapters~\citep{vace}.
+We instantiate this pipeline on WanVACE, keeping its architecture, losses, and training schedule unchanged; WanVACE natively accepts 1–3 reference images as a comma-separated list, which we use for identity control.

-\textit{Control injection.} Inspired by audio-conditioned injection in recent avatar generation, we adopt a minimal \emph{AudioPack} placed \emph{after} the VACE patch-embedding stage and \emph{before} the first DiT VACE block.
-Per-frame control tokens—either audio tokens $\mathbf{A}_t$ produced by \name\ or reference vocal-motion tokens $\mathbf{z}^{\mathrm{voc}}_t$—are temporally encoded and projected to the DiT width, then \emph{added} to the patch-embedded video token stream.
+\textit{Control injection.} We adopt an \emph{AudioPack} placed after the VACE patch-embedding stage and before the first DiT VACE block, inspired by audio-conditioned injection in avatar generation~\citep{omniavatar}.
+Per-frame control tokens—either audio tokens $\mathbf{A}_t$ from \name\ or reference vocal-motion tokens $\mathbf{z}^{\mathrm{voc}}_t$—are temporally encoded, projected to the DiT width, and added to the patch-embedded video token stream.
 No other WanVACE components are modified; switching $\mathbf{A}_t$ vs.\ $\mathbf{z}^{\mathrm{voc}}_t$ toggles audio-driven vs.\ video-driven control within the same model.

-\textit{Long-form continuity via dual references.} To support arbitrarily long, coherent dubbing, we provide two references: (i) an \emph{identity} image (stable appearance prior), and (ii) the \emph{last frame of the previous segment} (temporal bridge).
-During training we randomly drop the continuity reference with 10\% probability, so the model can also initialize the \textit{first} segment without a history frame.
+\textit{Long-form continuity via dual references.} To support arbitrarily long, coherent dubbing, we provide two references: (i) an identity image (stable appearance prior) and (ii) the last frame of the previous segment (temporal bridge).
+During training we randomly drop the continuity reference with 10\% probability so the model can also initialise the first segment without a history frame.

-\textit{Masking strategy.} Following common lip-sync inpainting practice, we detect the facial region (chin to hairline) and mask the \emph{lower half} as the editable area; to accommodate jaw excursions (post-edit lip motion often increases mouth opening), the mask is expanded slightly downward beyond the chin.
-This aligns with widely used lower-face inpainting setups in Wav2Lip-style and diffusion-based lip-sync systems.
+\textit{Masking strategy.} We detect the facial region (chin to hairline) and mask its lower half as the editable area, expanding the mask slightly below the chin to accommodate jaw excursions.
+This follows common lower-face inpainting setups in Wav2Lip-style and diffusion-based lip-sync systems.